Welcome to Athena Herd CIC: A natural place to learn

 In conclusion, Jennifer and her family now live surrounded by their horses, alpacas, dogs and other animals.
 Similarly, also wildlife and the beautiful natural Kentish landscape in West Kent, near to Paddock Wood.

-As a result of this quest to live in harmony with nature is how Jennifer and Brent started to learn about providing horses with an environment that better supports optimum physical and mental health.
-This was inspired by, for instance, Jamie Jackson's book "Paddock Paradise: A Guide to Natural Horse Boarding".
+Jennifer and Brent researched different environments that better support optimum physical and emotional health and well being.
+The current equine track system was inspired by, for instance, Jaime Jackson's book "Paddock Paradise: A Guide to Natural Horse Boarding".

 This journey led to what is today the Athena Herd.
-In other words, a sizeable barefoot herd of horses living as naturally as possible on more than just an equine track system.
+In other words, a sizeable barefoot herd of horses.
+Consequently, living as naturally as possible on more than just an equine track system.

 The horses at Athena Herd live quite simply like that, in a herd environment.
 Horses are strongly social.
 They are herd animals so are noticeably more comfortable when they maintain visual contact with other horses.
 Changes to the herd can often mean that herd members may need to reestablish their place within the herd.
 This can take a while.